danfuzz/samizdat/doc/samizdat-0/data-syntax-semantics.md

 used to help bridge the divide between data and not-data, with some of the main not-data sorts of things in the system being functions.

-One way of thinking about uniqlets is that they are an "atomic unit of identity" which can be represented as pure data.

 Uniqlets are written as simply `@@`.
 Each mention of `@@` refers to a different value.

+One way of thinking about uniqlets is that they are an "atomic unit of identity" which can be represented as pure data.
+Another way is that, in Lisp terms, saying `@@` is like calling `gensym` or `make-symbol`, but without any string-like name associated with the result.

 ```
 @@